-- 1) Cylinder and crankcase assembly. - 2) Crankshaft assembly (includes crank parts, rod and piston). - 3) Induction system assembly. - 4) Ignition. - 5) Midsection assembly. - 6) Gearcase assembly. - 7) Any bore or stroke change constitutes an engine homologation. - 8) Parts or component groups not listed above will be considered minor parts. - P. Homologation fees will be reviewed on an annual basis.
+- I. New Super Stock Models: No models shall be approved for competition between May 1st and November 1st for that racing year. - J. No motor shall be eligible for Outboard Performance Craft racing until such time as the model has been registered with the OPC Racing Commission by the motor manufacturer and until such time as the model has been advertised for sale to the general public and is available for purchase through retail dealers for national distribution prior to January 1st of a given racing season, except Super Stock engines which are often sold directly by the manufacturer. - K. Models approved are eligible for competition after notification of the OPC membership, starting no earlier than November 1st or no later than January 1st. - L. In cases of questionable integrity, the OPC Chairperson may poll the OPC Commission regarding a candidate model. - M. In all cases it shall be the responsibility of the present OPC Chairperson and present Commission to perform all steps for approval of new Stock models. - N. If, after September 30, racing rule changes are approved allowing additional non-registered motors to compete in a class, the manufacturers must submit specifications, etc., prior to December 31st in compliance with sections (1) and (3) of this rule. - O. Engines will have major part component groups.
+Any changes of these parts are limited to the original manufacturer of the same.
+Any changes to any of these groups carry the same requirements of payment and part quantities. - 1) Cylinder and crankcase assembly. - 2) Crankshaft assembly (includes crank parts, rod and piston). - 3) Induction system assembly. - 4) Ignition. - 5) Midsection assembly. - 6) Gearcase assembly. - 7) Any bore or stroke change constitutes an engine homologation. - 8) Parts or component groups not listed above will be considered minor parts. - P. Homologation fees will be reviewed on an annual basis.
 New engine homologation \$600.00.
 Major part homologation \$250.00.
 Minor part homologation \$150.00.
 Payment, drawings, pictures and related data on parts and/or engines must accompany the same when submitted.
 All are to be sent to the OPC Chairperson and are not refundable.
 Fees are to be put into the OPC Promotional Fund and a separate accounting of these funds for the Motor Technical Committee will be maintained. - 2.
 Prototype engines may be raced in established classes, with no points or prizes, at the discretion of the Race Committee.
 Approval of this testing must be given to the manufacturer at the APBA Annual Meeting by the OPC Commission.
 In races with national high point totals, drivers must be polled when a new motor is being tested or included in a class.

-RULE 25 • REPLACEMENT PARTS
+RULE 24 • REPLACEMENT PARTS